dimatura/rpbar/README.md

 -------------
 rpbar is a pretty simple C++ project.
 It consists of two executables:

-- `rpbar` gets the window list from Ratpoison and displays it using the [FLTK](http://www.fltk.org) library
+- `rpbar` runs in the background.
+It gets the window list from Ratpoison and displays it using the [FLTK](http://www.fltk.org) library
 - `rpbarsend` sends a message to `rpbar`, telling it to refresh its window list.
 It should be invoked by Ratpoison hooks.